pcerejeira/Portfolio/README.md

 - [Machine Learning](./machine-learning): Discover projects that demonstrate my expertise in machine learning, including classification, regression, clustering, and deep learning tasks.
 - [Data Analysis and Insights](./data-analysis): Dive into projects where I have conducted exploratory data analysis, performed statistical analysis, and derived actionable insights from diverse datasets.
-- [AWS Projects](./aws): Explore my work involving Amazon Web Services (AWS), including data storage, data processing, and deploying scalable applications on the cloud.
 - [Master's projects](./masters-projects): Here, you'll find a curated selection of projects that represent the culmination of my academic journey.
 These projects span various domains and showcase my expertise, innovation, and dedication.
 Explore this collection to get a glimpse of my skills and accomplishments during my Master's program (Data Science & Advanced Analytics).
-- [Frontend and UX Projects](./frontend-ux): While not my primary focus in the realm of data science, I've also had the opportunity to delve into frontend development and user experience (UX) design.
-Despite it not being my main area of expertise or my favorite tasks, I was involved in some frontend projects.
-Here, you can explore my contributions to creating intuitive and visually appealing data-driven applications.

 ## Connect with me